-With wonderful form and impressive in its height, standing 2.6 meters, such ladders would have traditionally been placed leaning to a corner of a mud compound allowing access to either the flat roof or family granary.
-Granary ladders were used by various cultures throughout the Sahel region, from Mali to Burkina Faso.
+With wonderful form and impressive in its height, standing 2.6 meters, such ladders would have traditionally been placed leaning to a corner of a mud compound allowing access to the flattened roof or to the family granary.
+Granary ladders were used by various cultures throughout the Sahel Region, from Mali to Burkina Faso.

 Ex Private Collection, UK